cuevhv/pytorch_sdf/README.md

 ## Description
+ This repository provides a PyTorch wrapper around a CUDA kernel that implements Signed Distance Functions (SDF).

+ The implementation includes:
-This repository provides a PyTorch wrapper around a CUDA kernel that implements SDF.
-The implementation has a cuda kernel for the fast winding numbers from [Fast Winding Numbers for Soups and Clouds](https://www.dgp.toronto.edu/projects/fast-winding-numbers/) to find the sign, and
+ - A CUDA kernel for fast winding numbers, based on the paper [Fast Winding Numbers for Soups and Clouds](https://www.dgp.toronto.edu/projects/fast-winding-numbers/), to determine the sign.
+    - This is our cuda kernel re-implementation of fast winding numbers code from [TUCH](https://github.com/muelea/tuch).
+ - A Bounding Volume Hierarchy (BVH) for distance calculations, inspired by the paper [Maximizing parallelism in the construction of BVHs, octrees, and k-d trees](https://dl.acm.org/citation.cfm?id=2383801).
+    - The code is borrowed from [bvh-distance-queries](https://github.com/YuliangXiu/bvh-distance-queries).

+ The process involves:
-BVH [Maximizing parallelism in the construction of BVHs, octrees, and k-d trees](https://dl.acm.org/citation.cfm?id=2383801) to find the distance.
-More specifically, given a batch of meshes (triangles = vertices[faces]) it builds a BVH tree for each one, which can then be used for distance queries, then, it computes the sign of the queries using winding numbers.
+ 1. Given a batch of meshes (triangles = vertices[faces]), a BVH tree is built for each mesh.

-1. The winding numbers is our cuda kernel re-implementation from [TUCH](https://github.com/muelea/tuch).
-2. The BVH kernel code is borrowed from [bvh-distance-queries](https://github.com/YuliangXiu/bvh-distance-queries).
+ 2. The BVH tree is used to get the distance between the queries and the mesh.
+ 3. The sign of the queries is computed using winding numbers.

 ## Installation
 Before installing anything please make sure to set the environment variable